 - Coast Guard Tuition Assistance

 *Please note that we must have a signed FERPA from each student planning to use TA.
-MC is unable to submit updates for your TA without a signed FERPA on file.
+Mississippi College is unable to submit updates for your TA without a signed FERPA on file.
 When completing the form, please list your particular branch of service under “Individuals given permission to receive information.”
 Check “academic records including grades and attendance” as well as “business office/financial records” under “Areas of information identified for release.”
 FERPA, the Family Educational Rights and Privacy Act of 1974, is a federal law that pertains to the release of and access to educational records.
-Click here to learn more about FERPA.